Rstraney/IDS-6145-Final-Project/README.md

 **RS - I think we only need to describe an agent if we plan to use agent-based modeling.
 QUESTIONS TO YOU ALL: which mode of transport will be the fastest - bus, rail or ferry?
 And why?
 **
+**MS I think I answered the fastest question, in my update, I'm not sure where else to get info other than what I put int.

 ![Mike Space Mountain](images/MikeSpaceMountain.png)